 Life Hurts, But Hope Helps (2)

-In Alaska, Kari became pregnant with our final two children.
+In Alaska, my wife became pregnant with our final two children.
 During an ultrasound, a mass was found in her bladder.
 It turned out it was very early stage bladder cancer.
 We were devastated.
 Was I in despair?
 To say yes is an understatement.
 I wanted all of life to be over.
 I was tired of hurting.
 Tired of the pain.
-Some Christian friends prayed with us multiple times, anointing Kari with oil and crying out to God for healing.
-Kari underwent surgery while she was still carrying the twins, and the tumor was removed.
+Some Christian friends prayed with us multiple times, anointing my wife with oil and crying out to God for healing.
+My wife underwent surgery while she was still carrying the twins, and the tumor was removed.
 She has had two checkups since that time and the new urologist cannot even tell where the tumor was located in her bladder.
 Praise be to God.
 I do not want to live without her.
 I cannot imagine doing so.
 She is my best friend and my fellow warrior in the battlefield of life.

 Suffering will continue to be a part of human existence until the Lord's return.
 But he will return.
 One day suffering and evil will be removed from God's universe.
 What a day that will be.